dpsframework/dpsframework.org/_proposals/P10-FIPA-CORBA_en.md

 license:  'GNU Lesser General Public License v2.1'
 ref:  p10-fipa-corba
 lang:  en
-date:  '2022-01-07'
+date:  '2022-01-02'
 modified:  '2022-06-18'
-status:  'Cancelled'
+status:  'Completed'
-title:  'Compile FIPA with Java JDK-17'
+title:  'Proposal: compile FIPA module with Java JDK-17'
-subtitle:  'Integrate CORBA into FIPA and adapt to compile with OpenJDK-17'
+subtitle:  'Proposal: integration study of the CORBA library used by FIPA and its possibility of adapting to the OpenJDK-17 Java compiler'
-headtitle:  'Compilation proposal of the FIPA module belonging to JADE 4.5.4 with Java OpenJDK-17 and its subsequent adaptation to the Java platform module system, integrating the GlassFish CORBA ORB libraries.'
+headtitle:  'The FIPA module belonging to JADE 4.5.4 requires the GlassFish CORBA ORB libraries for its compilation.
+Before migrating from JADE 4.5.4 r6867 to Java OpenJDK-17, it is necessary to check the behavior of FIPA with higher versions of Java.'
 imagepath:  'images/fipa-corba/'
 images:
   -  'fipa_logo__0075_.png'